 Luckily, reality doesn’t change through arbitrary glitches.
 At least, I’d like to believe mine doesn’t.
 Instead, it’s bound by an innate structure, its entities and rules.
 Some aspects of the world change easily, while other changes require lots of energy, are unlikely or simply impossible.

-The same limitations apply to the code representing that reality.
+This continuity of the real world equally applies to the code representing that world.
 That’s why we intuitively understand how impactful a change request is.
-In other words: we know its meaning.
+In other words: We know its meaning.

 Effective Code Tells the Truth